How To Handle Errors In Make: A Complete Guide

 How Can Error Handling Help You?

-- Gives You Options 🔄 Different situations need different solutions.
-Sometimes you want to stop everything, sometimes you want to keep going – Error Handling lets you choose!
+- Gives You Options ๐ Different situations need different solutions.
+Sometimes, you want to stop everything, and sometimes, you want to keep going.
+Error Handling lets you choose!

 Conclusion